Date palm

+There is archaeological evidence of date cultivation in Arabia from the 6th millennium BCE.
+Dates are "emblematic of oasis agriculture and highly symbolic in Muslim, Christian, and Jewish religions".

 Description

-Date trees reach up to 30 m in height, growing singly or forming a clump with several stems from a single root system.
+Date palms reach up to 30 m in height, growing singly or forming a clump with several stems from a single root system.
 Slow-growing, they can reach over 100 years of age when maintained properly.
 The roots have pneumatodes.
 The leaves are 4–6 m long, with spines on the petiole, and pinnate, with about 150 leaflets.
 The leaflets are 30 cm long and 2 cm wide.
 The full span of the crown ranges from 6–10 m.

 The date palm is dioecious, having separate male and female plants.
+Like all members of genus Phoenix, sex determination occurs through an XY sex-determination system, where three genes that are conserved in all males and absent in all females have been identified.
 They can be easily grown from seed, but only 50% of seedlings will be female and hence fruit-bearing, and dates from seedling plants are often smaller and of poorer quality.
 Most commercial plantations thus use cuttings of heavily cropping cultivars.
 Plants grown from cuttings will fruit 2–3 years earlier than seedling plants.

-Dates are naturally wind-pollinated, but in traditional oasis horticulture and modern commercial orchards they are entirely hand-pollinated.
+Dates are naturally wind-pollinated, but in traditional oasis horticulture and modern commercial orchards, they are entirely hand-pollinated.
 Natural pollination occurs with about an equal number of male and female plants.
 With assistance, one male can pollinate up to 100 females.
 Since the males are of value only as pollinators, they are usually pruned in favor of fruit-producing female plants.
-Some growers do not even maintain any male plants, as male flowers become available at local markets at pollination time.
+Some growers do not maintain male plants, as male flowers become available at local markets at pollination time.
 Manual pollination is done by skilled labourers on ladders, or by use of a wind machine.
-In some areas such as Iraq the pollinator climbs the tree using a special climbing tool that wraps around the tree trunk and the climber's back (called تبلية in Arabic) to keep him attached to the trunk while climbing.
+In some areas, such as Iraq, the pollinator climbs the tree using a special climbing tool that wraps around the tree trunk and the climber's back (called تبلية in Arabic) to keep him attached to the trunk while climbing.

 Date fruits are oval-cylindrical, 3–7 cm long, and 2–3 cm diameter, and when ripe, range from bright red to bright yellow in colour, depending on variety.
-Dates contain a single stone about 2–2.5 cm long and 6–8 mm thick.
-Three main cultivar groups exist: soft (e.g. 'Barhee', 'Halawy', 'Khadrawy', 'Medjool'); semi-dry (e.g. 'Dayri', 'Deglet Nour', 'Zahdi'), and dry (e.g. 'Thoory').
+Dates contain a single stone (seed) about 2–2.5 cm long and 6–8 mm thick.
+Three main cultivar groups exist: soft (e.g., Medjool); semi-dry (e.g., Deglet Nour), and dry (e.g., Thoory).